ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

   }
   #endif

+As above code, when ASM_EASY_PORTING is defined, it will use MatchInstructionImpl_R() instead MatchInstructionImpl().
-Above code use MatchInstructionImpl_R() instead MatchInstructionImpl() since to prevent register SW to be allocated as general purpose output register, we use GPROut register class which exclude SW as most output operand defined in Cpu0InstrInfo.td.
+To prevent register SW is allocated as general purpose output register, we use GPROut register class which exclude SW as most output operand defined in Cpu0InstrInfo.td.
 Of course, the TableGen created file Cpu0GenAsmMatcher.inc as follows,